gunnarg-remitly/opctl/README.md

 ## reliability/complexity

 I find opctl quite unreliable.
-The major issues are issues connecting to port 42224 and opctl not properly cleaning up after itself.
+The major issues are issues connecting to port 42224 and opctl not properly cleaning up after itself, resulting in docker containers hanging around.
 The core architecture of opctl starts up a persistent webserver on 42224 that actually manages running the core business logic of opctl.
 The CLI then interacts with that webserver using http api calls and a websocket connection to pipe output back to the user.

 Since opctl's primary value to me is a reusable "op" runner, this webserver feels very unnecessary.
-It doesn't maintain much (any?) internal state, such as to allow me to query and interact with running ops.
+It doesn't maintain much internal state, and the state it does maintain doesn't allow me to query and interact with running ops.
 The network interactions are what I suspect are the primary causes of reliability issues.

 Because of this, I've entirely removed this webserver component of opctl in favor of the CLI directly running core logic.
-This allows me to pass a cancellation context properly, which I'm hoping will prevent errors leaving active containers hanging around.
+This allows me to pass a cancellable context through the entire call chain, and directly respond to returned errors.

+Opctl also uses a custom publisher/subscriber event bus internally, which becomes pretty unnecessary once the centralized API is gone.
+I've replaced this with a standard go channel that the events can be passed back through.

 ## line count

 This project is _huge_ and can be difficult to work in.
-This removes checked-in vendored code, the web UI for opctl, the JS sdk, and the react SDK.
+This ~removes checked-in vendored code,~ the web UI for opctl, the JS sdk, and the react SDK.

 The project also has many layers of abstraction, that I feel could be reduced to make changes easier.
-I also think the code could be refactored to be more idomatic to the go language.
+I also think the code could be refactored to be more idiomatic to the go language.

 ## usability